 One of my goals in this course is not only to use twitter to teach you poetry, but to use twitter to teach you how to use twitter.
 I will soon have a page linked to the FAQ in which I spell out exactly why I like to use twitter for this course, but for now let me mention @mentions.
 When you tweet @ somebody, it pings their notification tab.
 People who follow a lot of other twitterers often cannot keep up with all the tweets coming in, and it’s easier to get their attention if you @mention them.
 This happens automatically when you reply to a tweet, but you can also strategically mention other users.
 For this activity, treat @mentions as if you somebody were throwing popcorn at you, and then use your own @mention to reciprocate for somebody else.

 In each of these weekly activities, we will construct a poem as a class.
 I will give you (below, and also on twitter), the parameters I’d like you to follow as you come up with the poem; I’ll also give you the first line and the subject matter (to prevent chaos), and make the first mention.
 But remember you have to be mentioned by somebody before you can add a line.
-This is why the Popcorn Poems! activity runs the entire week: the whole thing needs to be completed by 5pm on Friday.
+This is why the Popcorn Poems! activity runs the entire week: the whole thing needs to be completed by the end of whatever week it’s been assigned.
 Refer to my list of twitter users for this course to choose the next person to @mention; but if it looks like you’re going to be left out of the activity, don’t let it happen — ping the group with a tweet to #vizpoem that you’d like to play!